lupyuen/lupyuen.github.io/src/terminal.md

 When we do this, __Standard I/O will no longer work__ with the NuttX Console.

-Instead, we'll have to read and write our NuttX Pipes.
+Instead, all Standard I/O will go to our NuttX Pipes.

 _So printf will no longer print to the NuttX Console?_